cahutton/numeric_domains/README.md

 ### Prerequisites

-This extension expects the latest version of PostgreSQL, but should work for all recent versions.
+This extension was developed using PostgreSQL 10, but should work for all recent versions.

 ### Installation